fractal-analytics-platform/fractal-server/docs/internals/users.md

     In this case you may simply use the first (and only) user.

 2. The server has multiple users, and it is connected to one or more SLURM clusters.
-    To execute jobs on a SLURM cluster, a user must be associated to that cluster and to a valid cluster-user via its [`Profile`](../computational/app/models/user_settings.md).
+    To execute jobs on a SLURM cluster, a user must be associated to that cluster and to a valid cluster-user via its [`Profile`] (more details [here](./integrations/index.md)).
-    See [here](runners/slurm.md/#user-impersonation) for more details about SLURM users.

 ## Authentication